SC-005 – Encryption

 Responsibilities

 Data Owner is ultimately responsible for the data and information being collected and maintained by his or her department or division, usually a member of senior management.
-They assign data classification based on the data’s potential impact level and determines if data access is allowed.
+They assign data classification based on the data’s potential impact level and determine if data access is allowed.

-ITS is responsible for the deployment of the technical controls to manage devices on the UTHSC network.
+Information Technology Services (ITS) is responsible for the deployment of the technical controls to manage devices on the UTHSC network.

-System Owner is responsible for the development, procurement, integration, modification, operation, and maintenance, and/or final disposition of an information system.
+System Owner is responsible for the development, procurement, integration, modification, operation, maintenance, and/or final disposition of an information system.

 UTHSC Chancellor/Executive Leadership defines the allowance for the use of personal devices on the UTHSC network.